Developing Path Planning with Behavioral Cloning and Proximal Policy Optimization for Path-Tracking and Static Obstacle

 \section{Conclusion}

-In this work, we introduce the method that uses BC and PPO algorithms for trajectory planning tasks, specifically path-tracking and static obstacle nudging.
-Our experiments in the F1TENTH Gym environment validate that this method effectively performs both path-tracking using BC and fixed obstacle nudging using PPO bootstrapped by BC.
-The development demonstrates the efficacy of integrating learning into planning and highlights the practical benefits of combining RL with IL in the field of autonomous driving.
-Future work will focus on reducing the sim-to-real gap for robust deployment, stronger generalizability to various kinds of dynamic obstacles, and decoupling the planning from decision-making to physics-constrained motion planning.
+In this work, we introduced a method that uses BC and PPO algorithms for path planning tasks, specifically path-tracking and static obstacle nudging.
+The experiments in the F1TENTH Gym environment validated that this method effectively performs both path-tracking using BC and fixed obstacle nudging using PPO bootstrapped by BC.
+The development demonstrated the efficacy of integrating learning into planning and highlights the practical benefits of combining RL with IL in the field of autonomous driving.
+Future could focus on reducing the sim-to-real gap for robust deployment, stronger generalizability to various kinds of dynamic obstacles, and decoupling the planning from decision-making to physics-constrained motion planning.